Factbox - If U.S. strikes Syria, destroyers likely to deliver the blow

-WASHINGTON If U.S. President Barack Obama decides to take military action against Syria for using chemical weapons in its two-year-old civil war, the initial blows likely would be delivered by four U.S. guided missile destroyers currently in the Mediterranean.
+WASHINGTON If U.S. President Barack Obama decides to take military action against Syria for using chemical weapons in its more than 2-year-old civil war, the initial blows likely would be delivered by U.S. guided missile destroyers now in the Mediterranean.

 Beyond that, the president has a number of other ships and aircraft, both in the region and elsewhere, that he could use to carry out limited strikes to send a message aimed at deterring further chemical weapons use.

-In the event of a decision to carry out strikes against Syria, European allies like Britain and France are likely to support the effort using their own stand-off weapons like the jointly developed SCALP/Storm Shadow air-launched cruise missile.
+In the event of a decision to carry out strikes against Syria, European allies Britain and France are expected to support the effort using their own stand-off weapons, such as the jointly developed SCALP/Storm Shadow air-launched cruise missile.

 Following are some of the U.S. military assets at Obama's disposal: